michaellass/archlinux-java-run/README.md

   typically provides and loads its own copy of OpenJFX.
 The feature should not be requested in this case.

+* jdk: Test if the installation is a full JDK and not just a JRE, i.e., it includes javac.

 ## Examples
 * Launch java in version 8 or below:
   `archlinux-java-run --max 8 -- -jar /path/to/application.jar`